icg-gravwaves/ian_harry/probing_speed_of_gravity/README.md

+---
+title: TESTING
+---

-# Probing the speed of gravity with LVK, LISA and join observations - Data Release
+# Probing the speed of gravity with LVK, LISA and joint observations - Data Release

 This is the data release for the paper "Probing the speed of gravity with LVK, LISA, and joint observations", which can be found
 \[ADD ARXIV LINK WHEN ON ARXIV\].
 We release the data behind each of the figures and the code and configuration files that were used to produce each of them.